-DANCE100 W INTRODUCTION TO DANCE 2 credits H,P

-Students will study concepts and practice the fundamentals of ballet, modern, and jazz dance.
+DANCE100 2 credits w INTRODUCTION TO DANCE H,P Students will study concepts and practice the fundamentals of ballet, modern, and jazz dance.
 Students will participate in some physical excercise including a full body warm-up to begin class.
 Prior dance experience is not necessary.
 Students will learn short dance combinations involving body awareness, mental and physical discipline, balance, body toning, strength and flexibility as well as rhythmic awareness.
-Prerequisite: None

-DANCE105 INTRODUCTION TO JAZZ DANCE
+DANCE105 2 credits INTRODUCTION TO JAZZ DANCE H,P

-2 credits H,P